enriquepablo/modus_ponens/README.md

 `RUST_LOG=trace` will log to stdout all facts and rules added in the system;
 `RUST_LOG=info` will only log facts.

+## API

+TODO

 TODO: document queries with variables,
 TODO: document consecutive sets of conditions.
+TODO: document arithmetic and string conditions and transformations.

 ## Complexity